JackAlexanderClark/VideoGames_eCommerce/README.md

 Similar, to CHAT-GPT another OpenAI product it is trained on large quantities of images and studies the relationship between objects.

+Django provides an Admin superuser backend, this will act as the fictional shopkeeper who can add items to the database to be sold to users.

 ### A step by step guide through the app

 Home Page: